vmware-archive/apps-spring-cloud-services-code/lab-instructions/spring-cloud-netflix-circuit-breaking/spring-cloud-services.md

 ***What Just Happened?***

-The circuit breaker tripped because the `fortune-service` was not available.
-This insulates the `greeting-hystrix` application so that our users have a better user experience.
+The circuit breaker insulated `greeting-hystrix` from failures when the `fortune-service` was not available.
+This results in a better experience for our users.

 ### Set up the `greeting-hystrix` metric stream